viadee/vPAV/docs/DataFlowChecker.md

 Data Flow Checker
 =================================
 The Data Flow Checker evaluates DFVL rules and generates issues for rule violations.
-See xyz on how to define DFVL rules.
+See the documentation of the [DataFlowValidationLanguage](DataFlowValidationLanguage.md) on how to define data flow rules rules.

 ## Assumptions